snan12/recruitment-exercise/READ_ME.txt

-You will need to define a path for 'webdriver.chrome.driver' using a system property passed in the IDE run configuration and the CLI when executing via maven goal.
+You will need to define a path for 'webdriver.chrome.driver' using a system property passed in the IDE run configuration and the CLI when executing via maven goal. i.e. Use -Dwebdriver.chrome.driver=path/to/driver on the CLI as the tests shouldn't have the driver hardcoded.

 You should consider logging of some description.

+It should be obvious that the main 'application' code should be generic work with examples other than specified in the tests.

-Executing 'mvn test' should succeed.
+Executing 'mvn test' should succeed. mvn test -Dwebdriver.chrome.driver=path/to/chromedriver -Dcucumber.filter.tags="@regression"

+Tests run: 6, Failures: 0, Errors: 0, Skipped: 0

 Exercises: